lwluc/camunda-open-apm-demo/README.md

 The image shows all components and how they communicate with each other.
 The [Camunda Platform Engine](./camunda-platform-engine/) uses a [JavaDelegate]() to fetch data from the [Data Service](./external-service/).
 The [Mirconaut External Task Worker](./micronaut-client/) fetches task from the engine and loads data from the Data Service and store some information back to the engine.

-To monitor all these components and their interactions I added a inspectIT Ocelot,  a JavaAgent, to each docker container they are running in.
-This Agent collects as much Infomaiton as you want using APM Tools like Jaeger, Grafana or Prometheus you could monitor and analyze them.
+To monitor all these components and their interactions I added the [OTEL Java Agent](https://opentelemetry.io/docs/instrumentation/java/) to each docker container they are running in.
+The Agent collects as much information as you want.
+Using APM Tools like Jaeger, Zipkin or Prometheus you could monitor and analyze them.